Chart Color Schemes

 The exceptional employment performance in Holsworthy - Wattle Grove places it among Australia's strongest labour markets

-Wattle Grove in Holsworthy has an educated workforce with professional services well represented.
-The unemployment rate is 1.2% and employment growth over the past year was estimated at 4.9%.
+Holsworthy-Wattle Grove has an educated workforce with professional services well represented.
+Unemployment rate was 1.2% in the past year, with estimated employment growth of 4.1%.

-Employment opportunities locally appear limited as indicated by Census data comparing working population to resident population.
-Over a 12-month period ending June 2025, employment increased by 4.9%, labour force grew by 4.9%, and unemployment remained essentially unchanged.
-This contrasts with Greater Sydney where employment rose by 2.6% and unemployment rose slightly to 4.5%.
-State-level data up to Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, favourable compared to the national rate of 4.3%.
-Jobs and Skills Australia's projections from May-25 indicate national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Holsworthy - Wattle Grove's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+However, professional & technical services had lower representation at 7.9% compared to the regional average of 11.5%.
+Limited local employment opportunities were indicated by Census data.
+Over a year, employment increased by 4.1%, labour force grew by 4.1%, and unemployment remained unchanged.
+This contrasted with Greater Sydney's employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising slightly.
+State-level data as of 25-Nov showed NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%.
+National forecasts from May-25 projected national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates varied between sectors.
+Applying these projections to Holsworthy-Wattle Grove's employment mix suggested local employment should increase by 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment